 But while the hotspots downtown are relatively well-known, where should you go to get your fix if you live north of the light rail?
-As it turns out, Northgate has a smattering of Asian food offerings — with the added benefit that aside from delicious, authentic meals, most of these spots have parking — a commodity that any true Seattlelite will appreciate as much as the perfect bowl of pho.
+As it turns out, if you’re looking for Asian cuisine in Northgate you are in luck! — with the added benefit that aside from delicious, authentic meals, most of these spots have parking — a commodity that any true Seattlelite will appreciate as much as the perfect bowl of pho.

 Pho Country House

 Zesty, comforting and oh-so-filling, is there anything better than a hot bowl of pho to warm up a rainy Seattle day?
 The Vietnamese noodle soup dish has been making a splash in recent years, with new pho stands opening every day.
 But the true disciples of this dish know that the best pho often comes from the most unassuming places.

 Located just off Aurora Avenue in Northgate, Pho Country House beckons customers with a creamy yellow exterior and a sign proudly declaring “No MSG.”
 Despite the cars racing past outside, the divey interior is cool and quiet — the perfect place to enjoy some local flavor and watch the world pass you by.